Immigration and Naturalization Service v. Chadha: Case history

 Respondent Jagdish Rai Chadha was born in the British colony of Kenya to Indian parents.
-Chadha was a Citizen of the United Kingdom and Colonies and entered the United States on a British passport when studying in Ohio as a foreign exchange student.
+Chadha was a citizen of the United Kingdom and Colonies and entered the United States on a British passport when studying in Ohio as a foreign exchange student.
 After Kenya's declaration of independence from Britain in 1963 he was not recognized as a legitimate citizen or resident of Kenya (as his parents were Indian) or India (as he was born in Kenya).
 Furthermore, his right of abode in the United Kingdom was stripped under the Immigration Act 1971 due to his lack of connection with the United Kingdom.
 After his non-immigrant student visa expired in 1972, none of the three countries would accept him onto their territory, rendering him de facto stateless.
+The INS initiated deportation proceedings against Chadha.
+Chadha sought to suspend his deportation, and the INS accommodated his request according to § 244(a)(1) and suspended his deportation on June 25, 1974, and transmitted a report of the suspension to Congress according to § 244(c)(2).

+On December 12, 1975, Joshua Eilberg, Chairman of the Judiciary Subcommittee on Immigration, Citizenship, and International Law, introduced a resolution opposing "the granting of permanent residence in the United States to [six] aliens", including Chadha.
+On December 16, 1975, the resolution was submitted to the House of Representatives for a vote.
+The House consideration of the resolution was based on Eilberg's statement from the floor that "It was the feeling of the committee, after reviewing 340 cases, that the aliens contained in the resolution did not meet these statutory requirements, particularly as it relates to hardship", since no printed version of the resolution was ever made, nor was there debate or recorded vote.